osg-htc/docs/docs/common/yum.md

 !!! note
-    A repository is enabled if it has `enabled=1` in its definition, or if the `enabled` line is missing.
+    A repository is enabled if it has `enabled=1` in its definition, or if the `enabled` line is missing
-    (I.e. it is enabled unless specified otherwise.)
+    (i.e. it is enabled unless specified otherwise.)

 ### Install the EPEL repositories